The Fostering Network is calling for the introduction of a national register of foster carers in each of the four countries of the UK.

 While foster carers are self-employed for taxation purposes, they can only foster for one fostering service at a time (except in Scotland under certain circumstances).
 Moving to another fostering service usually requires foster carers to fully repeat the same approval and assessment process again, which severely reduces their portability.
 Transfer protocols, which are currently non-enforceable, are in place in parts of the UK but foster carers report difficulties in moving between fostering services, especially when children are in placement.

 In The Fostering Network’s State of the Nation 2019 report, the majority of respondents (80 per cent) had never moved to another fostering service.
 Only seven per cent of foster carers had moved to another service with an additional two per cent in the process of moving.
-Of those foster carers who had moved or were in the process of moving 93 per cent had to re-do the approval process.
+Of those foster carers who had moved or were in the process of moving, 93 per cent had to re-do the approval process.
 Significantly, 11 per cent of respondents had wanted to move but had not moved for a variety of reasons, including concerns about disrupting the child’s current placement, and the overly bureaucratic transfer process which means they could be without children and income for a significant period.

 A national register would greatly enhance portability of the foster care workforce by providing a national licensing approach in each country.
 When a foster carer decided to move to another fostering service the new fostering service would be able to carry out a simple check of the national register to confirm their approval status and then would only need to carry out local checks and interviews.
 This system would be less bureaucratic, reducing duplication and delays.
 It would also place appropriate decisions with the fostering service – deciding if the carer met the needs of their service rather than making decisions on suitability to foster which have already been ascertained through the approval process.
+It could also aid in retaining good quaility foster carers which is important considering that there is a nation-wide shortage.

 In addition to the difficulty some foster carers experience when moving between fostering services there is a wider issue which is ensuring that foster carers can be prevented from carrying out the role of a foster carer if there are issues which question their suitability to be a foster carer.
 A national register would prevent carers who have had their approval removed from moving around from one area to another.